oxscar93/AuthorsAppTest/readme.md

 * Install Node JS from official page
 * Install Angular-CLI and TypeScript Compiler to run the front end locally from official pages
-* Install AWS-CLI and configure aws credentials (for local environment any dummy credential can be used)
+* Install AWS-CLI and configure aws credentials (for local environment any dummy credential can be used, see notes section for further details)
 * Verify you have installed Java SDK (to get dynamo db local working)
 * Install serverless framework: